| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Encroachment

 An encroachment is a violation of an owner’s property rights by building or extending onto their land without permission.
-For example, if you build a fence and part of it is on your neighbor’s yard, that’s encroachment.
+For example, if you build a fence and part of it is in your neighbor’s yard, that’s encroachment.

 Encumbrance

 You just never want to hear that a property has an encumbrance.
 Never.
 Want to.
 Hear it.
 And if you do hear it, you need to explain it to your client.
-An encumbrance is a claim against a property such as a mortgage, lien, or easement.
-These can affect the transferability of ownership.

 Equal Credit Opportunity Act

-This was groundbreaking legislation when it passed in 1974.
-Today it offers agents the opportunity to further the cause of equality and justice in our professional transactions.
+This was groundbreaking legislation when it was passed in 1974.
+Today, it offers agents the opportunity to further the cause of equality and justice in our professional transactions.
 The act protects potential borrowers against creditors who would discriminate against their mortgage application based on race, color, religion, national origin, sex, marital status, age, or acceptance of public assistance.

 Equity